Updated June 9, 2023

 |Implicit Coding and Decoding||Better Tab completion and usage of history values|

-Now you know, what they are, let me give you few examples which I will be writing in both versions and will show you the difference why it is easier to understand python v2.7, if you know python v3.x.
+Now you know what they are, let me give you a few examples I will be writing in both versions and show you why it is easier to understand Python v2.7 if you know Python v3.x.